 - The English Cocker Spaniel

-Other traits that make Beagles not so well-suited to home living are their excitable and impetuous natures.
+Other traits that make Beagles not well-suited to home living are their excitable and impetuous natures.
 Even if you provide them with good quality training, controlling your pet can become difficult in strange environments.
 Should they get loose, any scents that captivate them could get a Beagle to follow.
 Soon, they’d be out of your reach.
 In an unfamiliar setting, a stressed-out dog of this breed might lash out and even bite.

 Moreover, a comparative study courtesy of the Brazilian army showed that Brazilian Mastiffs were better than the Doberman Pinscher and German Shepherd dog breeds.
 The five-year-long research report found the Mastiffs to be superior in the following aspects: